Turtle smashes through Savannah driver’s windshield on Truman Parkway

 SAVANNAH, Ga.
 (WSAV) — A local woman and her brother say they’re thankful to be okay after a turtle smashed into their windshield.

-Latonya Lark and Kevin Grant were out running errands on May 12.
+Latonya Lark and Kevin Grant were out running errands around noon on May 12.
 While riding northbound on Harry S. Truman Parkway near Montgomery Cross Road, Lark noticed something strange coming at them.

 “I thought it was a brick, and I told [my brother], ‘my God, there’s a brick!’” said Lark, who was driving.
 She says she started to slow down her vehicle.